Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Bolzano2/5 – City-based activities15+Easy to Moderate4/5 – Mix of city and surrounding nature5/5 – Excellent accessibility4/5 – City-based activities3/5 – City pricingHistoric, urban

-Where to stay in the Dolomites in summer – A comparison table
+Where to stay in summer – A comparison table

 I have added a chapter at the end of this guide where I talk more about the accessibility of the destinations.
 In short, only Brunico and Bolzano have a train station.
 The other destinations can be accessed with a mix of train and bus transportation, which can be quite time-consuming.

-When I plan a skiing week in winter I do not mind the hassle of public transportation but it’s worth saying that I usually waste the first and last day for the trip, which is not ideal.
+When I plan to visit the Dolomites in winter I do not mind the hassle of public transportation but it’s worth saying that I usually waste the first and last day of the trip on commuting, which is not ideal.
+It works for a minimum stay of 6-7 days

 I usually rent my cars on DiscoverCars, a very helpful website that compares car rental prices as well as car rental agencies based on the renters’ feedback (think it of an AirBnb of car rentals).